About us

 How does Nicotine Anonymous help?

-New members learn that our goal is to abstain from using nicotine “one day at a time.”
-By example and through fellowship we use this 12-Step program to recover our lives each day (see pamphlet “How Nicotine Anonymous Works”).
 The fellowship’s valuable support is ongoing, not limited to a few weeks.
 Members progress at their own pace.
 By getting free of this addiction, our health has a chance to improve.
 If we are to remain nicotine-free, we need healthy minds and emotions, too.
 Using the Twelve Steps, we begin to understand our thoughts and feelings, and lay a strong spiritual foundation on which to build happy, useful lives.

 What are Nicotine Anonymous meetings?